fikovnik/nova-docker/README.rst

 * Earlier releases of this driver required the deployment of a private docker registry.
 This is no longer required.
 Images are now saved and loaded from Glance.
 * Images loaded from Glance may do bad things.
 Only allow administrators to add images.
 Users may create snapshots of their containers, generating images in Glance -- these images are managed and thus safe.
+* The only firewall driver that is supported is ``nova.virt.firewall.NoopFirewallDriver``.
+Make sure that the ``nova.conf`` does not define any other as that one will take a priority.

 ----------
 Contact Us